Citrix Systems (NASDAQ:CTXS) Issues FY 2021 Earnings Guidance

 Citrix Systems (NASDAQ:CTXS) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of 5.600-5.800 for the period, compared to the Thomson Reuters consensus estimate of $6.370.
 The company issued revenue guidance of $3.38 billion-$3.42 billion, compared to the consensus revenue estimate of $3.39 billion.Citrix Systems also updated its FY 2021 guidance to 5.600-5.800 EPS.

-Citrix Systems (NASDAQ:CTXS) last posted its earnings results on Thursday, April 29th.
-The cloud computing company reported $1.42 EPS for the quarter, missing the consensus estimate of $1.43 by ($0.01).
-The business had revenue of $776.00 million during the quarter, compared to analysts’ expectations of $798.74 million.
+Citrix Systems (NASDAQ:CTXS) last issued its earnings results on Thursday, April 29th.
+The cloud computing company reported $1.42 EPS for the quarter, missing the Zacks’ consensus estimate of $1.43 by ($0.01).
+The business had revenue of $776.00 million during the quarter, compared to analyst estimates of $798.74 million.
 Citrix Systems had a net margin of 18.52% and a return on equity of 391.74%.
-The business’s quarterly revenue was down 9.9% compared to the same quarter last year.
-During the same period last year, the company earned $1.73 EPS.
-On average, sell-side analysts forecast that Citrix Systems will post 3.93 earnings per share for the current year.
+Citrix Systems’s quarterly revenue was down 9.9% on a year-over-year basis.
+During the same quarter last year, the company earned $1.73 earnings per share.
+Analysts predict that Citrix Systems will post 3.93 EPS for the current fiscal year.

-Several equities analysts recently commented on CTXS shares.
-Bank of America started coverage on Citrix Systems in a report on Tuesday, April 13th.
-They issued an underperform rating on the stock.
-Jefferies Financial Group upgraded shares of Citrix Systems from a hold rating to a buy rating and upped their price objective for the company from $150.00 to $180.00 in a research note on Tuesday.
-Royal Bank of Canada upped their price objective on shares of Citrix Systems from $145.00 to $150.00 in a research note on Wednesday, January 20th.
-Finally, Morgan Stanley decreased their price objective on shares of Citrix Systems from $150.00 to $143.00 and set an equal weight rating for the company in a research note on Friday.
-Two equities research analysts have rated the stock with a sell rating, two have issued a hold rating, four have given a buy rating and one has given a strong buy rating to the company’s stock.
-The stock currently has an average rating of Hold and an average target price of $160.50.
+Several research firms recently issued reports on CTXS.
+Bank of America began coverage on shares of Citrix Systems in a research report on Tuesday, April 13th.
+They set an underperform rating for the company.
+Jefferies Financial Group upgraded shares of Citrix Systems from a hold rating to a buy rating and lifted their price target for the company from $150.00 to $180.00 in a research report on Tuesday.
+Morgan Stanley dropped their price target on shares of Citrix Systems from $150.00 to $143.00 and set an equal weight rating for the company in a research report on Friday.
+Finally, Royal Bank of Canada lifted their price target on shares of Citrix Systems from $145.00 to $150.00 in a research report on Wednesday, January 20th.
+Two analysts have rated the stock with a sell rating, two have assigned a hold rating, four have assigned a buy rating and one has issued a strong buy rating to the company.
+Citrix Systems currently has an average rating of Hold and an average price target of $160.50.

-In other news, CFO Arlen Shenkman sold 673 shares of the stock in a transaction dated Monday, February 1st.
-The shares were sold at an average price of $133.47, for a total transaction of $89,825.31.
-Following the completion of the sale, the chief financial officer now owns 63,473 shares in the company, valued at $8,471,741.31.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
-Also, EVP Hector Lima sold 735 shares of the stock in a transaction dated Tuesday, March 30th.
-The stock was sold at an average price of $137.05, for a total transaction of $100,731.75.
+In related news, CFO Arlen Shenkman sold 673 shares of Citrix Systems stock in a transaction that occurred on Monday, February 1st.
+The shares were sold at an average price of $133.47, for a total value of $89,825.31.
+Following the completion of the transaction, the chief financial officer now owns 63,473 shares in the company, valued at $8,471,741.31.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, EVP Mark J. Ferrer sold 3,184 shares of Citrix Systems stock in a transaction that occurred on Monday, February 1st.
+The stock was sold at an average price of $133.47, for a total transaction of $424,968.48.
+Following the completion of the transaction, the executive vice president now owns 58,327 shares of the company’s stock, valued at approximately $7,784,904.69.
 The disclosure for this sale can be found here.
-Insiders have sold 37,559 shares of company stock valued at $5,159,914 in the last quarter.
+In the last three months, insiders sold 37,559 shares of company stock valued at $5,159,914.
 Insiders own 0.54% of the company’s stock.

 Citrix Systems, Inc, an enterprise software company, provides workspace, app delivery and security, and professional services worldwide.
 The company offers workspace services, including Citrix Workspace; Citrix Virtual Apps and Desktops; Citrix Content Collaboration, a cloud-based file sharing and storage solution, which provides enterprise-class data services on various corporate and personal mobile devices for businesses; Citrix Endpoint Management for mobility and device management capabilities; Citrix Analytics for Security that assesses the behavior of Citrix Virtual Apps and Desktops, and Citrix Workspace users and applies actions to protect sensitive corporate information; Citrix Analytics for Performance that uses machine learning to quantify user experience; Citrix Secure Workspace Access, which provides an end-to-end solution to implement Zero Trust principles; and Citrix Secure Internet Access, which provides a solution that protects direct internet access for branch and remote workers using unsanctioned apps.